The Terminator (Sega CD video game)

-The Terminator is a 1993 platform shoot 'em up game developed and published by Virgin Games for the Sega CD.
-It is based on the 1984 film of the same name, and includes full motion video from the film.
-The game was praised for its graphics and its soundtrack performed by Tommy Tallarico, although the film footage was considered low quality.
-The gameplay also received some criticism.
+The Terminator is a 1993 platform/shoot 'em up game developed and published by Virgin Games for the Sega CD.
+It is based on the 1984 film of the same name, and includes full-motion video from the film.
+The game was praised for its graphics and Tommy Tallarico's soundtrack, although the film footage was considered low quality and the gameplay also received some criticism.

 Gameplay

-The Terminator is a platform shoot 'em up game.
-It includes 10 levels.
-Playing as soldier Kyle Reese, the player travels through a Skynet facility during the first four levels, set in 2029.
+The Terminator is a platform and shoot 'em up game with 10 levels.
+The player controls soldier Kyle Reese and travels through a Skynet facility during the first four levels, set in 2029.
 After battling Skynet's Terminator machines, Kyle finds a time machine and travels to Los Angeles 1984, where the remainder of the game takes place.
 Kyle locates Sarah Connor and protects her from the Terminator, a machine sent from the future by Skynet.
 The Terminator is tasked with killing Sarah, preventing her future son John Connor from leading the human resistance against Skynet.
 The player can use various weapons and has unlimited ammunition.
 The player can crouch, jump, and shoot in multiple directions.

 Development and release

 Although the game is based on the film, creative license was taken to give more variation in the gameplay.
-The graphics and music took advantage of the Sega CD's capabilities, and the game includes the use of digitized full motion video (FMV) from the film.
+The graphics and music took advantage of the Sega CD's capabilities, and the game includes the use of digitized full-motion video (FMV) from the film.
 The FMV scenes appear in between levels to advance the story.

 The game utilized QSound.
-The soundtrack was composed and recorded by Tommy Tallarico, with additional songs contributed by Brad Ira Fiedel ("The Terminator Theme"), Bijan Shaheer ("Future Shock"), Joey Kuras ("Visions") and TeknoMan of Teknologic ("CyberTek").
-It includes hard rock, pop and techno music.
+The soundtrack, consisting of hard rock, pop and techno music, was composed and recorded by Tommy Tallarico, with additional songs contributed by Brad Fiedel ("The Terminator Theme"), Bijan Shaheer ("Future Shock"), Joey Kuras ("Visions") and TeknoMan of Teknologic ("CyberTek").
 Tallarico said the game's graphics "were still very much 16-bit-looking and the music you'd hear would be like music on the radio or on an album – and it was a bit jarring.
 So I would get into screaming matches with the producers because they told me they didn't want that proper music in the game.
 They said it doesn't sound like a videogame and I said exactly – it doesn't have to any more!"

-The Terminator was originally scheduled for release in June 1993, but was delayed because of changes at Virgin.
-It was released six months later than initially scheduled.
+The Terminator was first released in North America in June 1993.
+It was originally scheduled for release in Europe the same month, but was delayed due to changes at Virgin.
+It was eventually released in Europe in February 1994, six months later than initially scheduled.